-Muscular dystrophy is a group of inherited diseases that are characterized by weakness and wasting away of muscle tissue, with or without the breakdown of nerve tissue.
-There are nine types of muscular dystrophy, with each type involving an eventual loss of strength, increasing disability, and possible deformity.
+Muscular dystrophy is a group of inherited diseases characterized by weakness and wasting away of muscle tissue, with or without the breakdown of nerve tissue.
+There are 9 types of muscular dystrophy, with each type involving an eventual loss of strength, increasing disability, and possible deformity.

 The most well known of the muscular dystrophies is Duchenne muscular dystrophy (DMD), followed by Becker muscular dystrophy (BMD).

 Listed below are the 9 different types of muscular dystrophy.
 Each type differs in the muscles affected, the age of onset, and its rate of progression.
 Some types are named for the affected muscles, including the following: